 Nationals, eliminated from playoff contention, beat Mets 6-0

 The Nationals’ loss Friday night, coupled with the Atlanta Braves’ win, knocked them out of the NL East race.
-Then, shortly after Saturday’s game began, the St. Louis Cardinals beat the San Francisco Giants on a 10th-inning homer, ending Washington’s slim wild card hopes.
+Then, shortly after Saturday’s game began, the St. Louis Cardinals beat the San Francisco Giants on a 10th-inning homer, ending Washington’s wild card hopes.

 Favored to win a third straight division title, the Nationals slid into third place on June 22 and remained there.

 “One day it could have been the pitching.
 One day it could have been we didn’t get one extra hit.
 Multiple reasons,” first-year manager Dave Martinez said before the game.

 “You learn from it and move on and try to figure out how to make those days better, those things better.”

 Ownership stood pat at the July trade deadline, and the team responded by winning six of seven games.
 However, a four-game losing streak soon had the Nationals nine games out of first place in mid-August, and the team unloaded players including Daniel Murphy and Matt Adams.